MicrosoftLearning/AI-102-AIEngineer/Instructions/23-search-skills.md

 ## Create an Azure Function for a custom skill

-The search solution includes a number of built-in cognitive skills that enrich the index with information from the documents, such as the sentiment scores and lists of key phrases seen in the previous task.
+The search solution includes a number of built-in AI skills that enrich the index with information from the documents, such as the sentiment scores and lists of key phrases seen in the previous task.

 You can enhance the index further by creating custom skills.
 For example, it might be useful to identify the words that are used most frequently in each document, but no built-in skill offers this functionality.